BDXGaming/Simple-Ticket-Plugin/README.md

 ![Screenshot](Images/message1.png)
 ![Screenshot](Images/message2.png)

+## Permissions
+There are only three permissions for the plugin.
+This is part of keeping the plugin simple and easy to use.
+- ticket.ticket.staff : This is the staff permission node and allows for the claiming, history, and close subcommands to be used.
+It also allows the /tickets to be used.
+- ticket.ticket : This allows people to open new tickets and respond to their ticket (use of /newticket and /ticket)
+- ticket.ticket.reload : This allows for the config file to be reloaded

 ## Status
 - This plugin is still in development and will have many new features in the near future